yuriih-dev/portfolio/docs/tools/prettier.md

 #### [Webstorm configuration](https://www.jetbrains.com/help/webstorm/prettier.html)

-1. short key for reformat `Ctrl + Alt + L`
+1. short key for reformat `Ctrl + Alt + L`.
-   2.Make sure you have Node.js installed on your computer.
+2. Make sure you have Node.js installed on your computer.
-   3.Make sure a local Node.js interpreter is configured in the project **Settings/Preferences | Languages and Frameworks | Node.js | Node Interpreter**
+3. Make sure a local Node.js interpreter is configured in the project **Settings/Preferences | Languages and Frameworks | Node.js | Node Interpreter**
-   4.Make sure the Prettier plugin is enabled on the **Settings/Preferences | Plugins** page, tab Installed
+4. Make sure the Prettier plugin is enabled on the **Settings/Preferences | Plugins** page, tab Installed

 - In the embedded Terminal, type one of the following commands